 Some labels tell you what percentage of the main ingredients are in packaged foods.
 If there is an ingredient that is known to cause allergies, it must be written no matter how much is used.
 This helps you to compare similar products easily and work out how the food fits into a balanced diet.
 Read more about recommended daily intakes for adults and recommended daily intakes for children.

 The label may make a number of nutrition claims such as 'gluten free', 'low GI', 'low fat', 'reduced salt' or 'high fibre'.
 These mean the product meets strict criteria set by the government.
 Even if a product makes a nutrition claim, this doesn't mean that it is healthy.
 For example, a product that is 'low fat' may have more kilojoules (energy) than another similar product.
 Check the nutrition information panel to see how the product compares.

 How to read the nutrition information panel

 The Nutrition Information Panel tells you the size of a standard serving of the product and which nutrients are contained in that serving.
 You can use the label to compare the product with what's in similar packaged foods.

 Look out for information about:

 - Energy: A kilojoule is a measure of energy.
 To lose weight, you need to eat and drink fewer kilojoules (kJ) than you use.
-You should limit your intake of discretionary or junk foods — i.e. those that have more than 600kJ per serve.
+You should limit your intake of discretionary or junk foods — for example, those that have more than 600kJ per serve.

 - Fat (total): Fat is higher in kilojoules than other nutrients, so you should limit the total amount you eat.

 - Saturated fat: There are different types of fats.
 Saturated fats are linked to an increased risk of heart disease and high blood cholesterol, so it is especially important to choose foods low in saturated fat.